-4.4.3 The design of the Development has evolved since March 2021.
+4.4.3 Early plans for the Development were progressed between March 2021 and August 2021 and revised in March 2022.
 Examples of the changes to the Site boundary include changes (reduction) in the total Site extent, inclusion of the grid connection route, inclusion of landscape margin and internal cable route and removal of fields from development.
 Examples of the changes to the Development include relocation of the battery energy storage system and substation compound, adjustment to panel offsets and buffers for landscape, ecology, residential amenity and other technical design constraints.
 These changes also included the removal of fields from development and adjustment of the internal arrangements (notably fence line and access roads).
 The layout was amended to achieve opportunities identified and address findings of studies/reports prepared including residential amenity and, where possible, addressing consultee and public comments made during the July 2021 and July 2023 informal community consultations held.